matter-labs/era-compiler-solidity/docs/01-installation.md

     cargo install compiler-llvm-builder
     ```

+    To fine-tune your build of ZKsync LLVM framework, refer to the section [Fine tuning ZKsync LLVM build](#fine-tuning-zksync-llvm-build)
 > [!IMPORTANT]
 > - Always use the latest version of the builder to benefit from the latest features and bug fixes.
 >   To check for new versions and update the builder, simply run `cargo install compiler-llvm-builder`